mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Describe some termination networks.
 - What is the difference between series and parallel termination?

-### Sense Resistor Layout/Routing
+### High-Current Layout/Routing
-- How do you route a current sense resitors?
+- What are some rules of thumb when laying out and routing high-current connections?
-- What is a kelvin connection for a sense resistor?
-What are the tradeoffs?
+- What is a power plane/shapes?
+Why are they preferred over traces?
+- Are long shapes/traces preferred over short ones?
+Why?
+- Are skinny shapes/traces preferred over thick ones?
+Why?
+- What is a thermal relief pad?
+- What is via stitching?
+When can it it be used?
+- What can you do at the board-level to reduce heating of a component/IC?
+- When should heat sinks be used?

 ### Power Supply Layout/Routing
 - How do you route decoupling and bulk capacitors?